 In September 2023, plans for a $450 million renovation dropped.
 The south end zone of the stadium will be demolished and rebuilt, reportedly dropping the capacity from 90,000 to 75,000.
 Notably, the Huskers have sold out a record 396 consecutive games through the 2023 season at its current capacity.

 A new 360º concourse will be installed on the ground level while a new 270º one is planned for the upper decks.
-The south end zone will be torn down following the 2024 season.
+The south end zone was scheduled torn down following the 2024 season, but a budget deficit has the project on hold.

 Michie Stadium (Army)